tarteel101/Shell-Design/README.md

 # Design And Implementation Of A Shell Program

-This project implements a custom shell program, a fundamental component of any operating system.
-A shell acts as a command-line interface that allows users to interact with the system by executing commands, launching programs, and automating tasks.
+This project will implement a basic command-line interpreter (shell) that can run commands both interactively and in batch mode, while handling multiple commands simultaneously.
+The shell will operate by creating a child process to execute the commands entered by the user and will manage processes, concurrency, and basic error handling.

 ---